jwright/porch/README.md

 end
 ```

 `Porch::Context#guard!` (with a bang(!)) can be used and if the validation fails, the `Context` will be marked as a failure.
-The failure message for the `Context` will be set to be acomma-seperated list of the context errors that failed.
+The failure message for the `Context` will be set to be a comma-seperated list of the context errors that failed.

 ```
 class SomeStep